RenzoAhumada/RenzoAhumada/README.md

+# 🌟 ¡Hola!
+Soy Renzo Ahumada

+## 📚 Estudiante de Ciencias de la Computación

+### 💻 Desarrollador en JAVA, JavaScript y React

+---

-- 👋 Hi, I’m Renzo Ahumada
+# 🌟 Hi, I'm Renzo Ahumada

-Im student computer science.
+## 📚 Computer Science Student

-Im DEV for JAVA, C and C++.
+### 💻 DEV for JAVA, JavaScript and React

-I have some projects for frontend, but i dont like the frontend.
+---

+### 🤝 ¡Cualquier ayuda en mis códigos es bienvenida!

+### 🤝 Any help you can give in my codes is welcome!

+---

+### 🎁 ¡Si quieres tomar algo de mis proyectos, adelante!

-Any help you can give in my codes or want to get something out of my projects you are welcome!!
+### 🎁 If you want to get something out of my projects, feel free

 <!---
 RenzoAhumada/RenzoAhumada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.